 Not all distributors are made equal.
 Some distributors think that their job is done when they submit your music.

-Some distributors will reach out to editors and curators to help offer you the publicity that your music deserves.
+Some distributors will reach out to editors and curators to help offer you the publicity your music deserves.

-Anytime you are paying for a service, you want to make sure that you are getting the support that you need.
+Anytime you are paying for a service, you want to make sure that you are getting the support you need.

 Some distributors offer you 24/7 support, allowing you to access support whenever you have any questions or concerns.
 Others may not be as accessible.

-Sometimes just having this accessible support gives you the peace of mind that you need when working with a distributor.
+Sometimes just having this accessible support gives you the peace of mind you need when working with a distributor.

 Options for Strategic Release